All mayors shortlisted for the 2010 World Mayor Prize will be asked to sign up to the Code of Ethics

 Code of Ethics

-City Mayors and the World Mayor Project were established in 2003 to promote, encourage and facilitate good local government.
+The City Mayors Foundation and the World Mayor Project were established in 2003 to promote, encourage and facilitate good local government.
 To strengthen local government further, a Code of Ethics for city leaders, who wish to perform their duties beyond all reproach, has been devised.
-All mayors wishing be considered for the 2010 World Mayor Prize are expected to sign up to the Code of Ethics.
+All mayors wishing be considered for the World Mayor Prize are expected to sign up to the Code of Ethics.

 Code of Ethics